aeturrell/coding-for-economists/craft-technical-reports.md

 {cite:t}`zinsser2006writing` and {cite:t}`white1972elements` are two excellent general resources on writing.
 Let's go through some tips:

-- The reader is the most important person.

 - Keep the report as short and as concise as possible.
 A technical report is not an excuse to waffle and anyone reading it will only be too grateful if they can extract the information without having too wade through too many words.

 - Organise and signpost the report for the convenience of the reader.
 That means hyperlinks, decimal numbered sections (for example "1.2.1 Methods") with clear titles, figure captions, and a structure that follows a logical order.
-See the next section for the broad outline of a suggested structure.
+See the next section for a suggested structure.

 - Include references so that further information can be easily found.